codeslayer254/asp.net-mvc5-online-shoeshop/README.md

 **Server:** Microsoft SQL Server 2014

 ### Getting the project clone
-the project uses GIT versioning system, inother to get a clone of the project use the git command
+The project uses GIT versioning system,  use the follwing git command to get a clone of the project to your local repository

 ```sh
 git clone https://github.com/ramayall/asp.net-mvc5-online-shoeshop.git